coq/coq/doc/sphinx/proof-engine/ltac.rst

          with tactics is fragile, and explicitly named and reused subterms don’t play well with asynchronous proofs.

-   .. exn:: Proof is not complete
+   .. exn:: Proof is not complete.
-      :name: Proof is not complete (abstract)
+      :name: Proof is not complete. (abstract)

 Tactic toplevel definitions
 ---------------------------